 Determine the weight of the small metal can with the displaced water in it using the balance.

-Calculate the weight of the displaced water by subtracting the weight of the can.
+Calculate the weight of the displaced water.

-Now we will calculate the buoyant force and compare it to the weight of the displaced water.
+Now we will calculate the buoyant force and compare it to the weight of the

-imageTo make a measurement of the buoyant force, place the can with the spout onto the balance.
+Place the can with the spout onto the balance.

 Make sure there is enough water in it so you can submerge the metal block, but not enough to cause it to overflow onto the balance when you do submerge it.